John Dring: Political career

 After his tenure as Prime Minister was complete, Dring was knighted in the 1952 Queen's Birthday Honours.
 Like many former British residents of India, he went to Africa after Partition.
-In 1955 he was appointed as advisor to the Governor of the Gold Coast on possible plebiscite arrangements in Togoland, drawing on his experiences in the transition of Bahawalpur from princely state to part of Pakistan.
-The plebiscite resulted in the British part of Togoland being integrated into Ghana.
+In 1955, he was appointed as advisor to the Governor of the Gold Coast on possible plebiscite arrangements in Togoland, drawing on his experiences in the transition of Bahawalpur from princely state to part of Pakistan.
+The plebiscite resulted in the British Togoland being integrated into Ghana.
 In 1959 he fulfilled a similar role as advisor to the Governor-General of Nigeria in the lead-up to the British Cameroons plebiscite.
 The result was the Muslim-majority Northern Cameroons voting to join Nigeria and the Christian-majority Southern Cameroons voting to join the newly independent country of Cameroon.

+Return to the UK

+On his return to the UK, Dring was appointed a Justice of the Peace and was the Chair of the Havant Bench for several years.
+He was elected to the Hampshire County Council and finished as Chairman of the Police Authority.
+In 1973 he was appointed Deputy Lieutenant of Hampshire.

 Personal life

 On 12 October 1934 in Karachi, Dring married Marjorie Wadham of the family who founded Wadham College, Oxford.
 The couple had two children.
 After Marjorie's death in Oxford in 1943, Dring married Alice Deborah Marshall (née Cree) in Shimla in 1946.
 She was known as Deborah.
 John and Deborah Dring were two of the subjects of Charles Allen's oral histories of British India, Plain Tales from the Raj.

-Dring died in England on 16 June 1991, aged 89 years.
+Dring died in Purbrook, Hampshire, England on 16 June 1991, aged 88 years.